 We expect our employees to perform their duties in an environmentally responsible manner, but they’ve gone above and beyond with their efforts.
 Our employees are always on the lookout for ways to be good environmental stewards – from using less paper via encouraging electronic communications to turning off conveyor belts and lights when they leave for the day.
 In fact, the KI Conserves Campaign asks employees to commit to being a sustainable citizen both at work and at home.

-As a company, we’ve also extended our environmental stewardship beyond our four walls.
+As a company, we actively extend our environmental stewardship beyond our four walls.
 Following are ways we’ve funded, initiated or participated in similar conservation efforts in our lives and communities:

 - Adopt-A-Highway — KI employees clean a stretch of local highway three times annually.

 - Car Pooling — Many employees participate in this program to reduce local fuel consumption – and get a preferred parking spot!